On tau-functions for the KdV hierarchy: Introduction

 \subsection{Acknowledgements}

-We would like to thank Paul Norbury for helpful discussions.
-D.Y. is grateful to Youjin Zhang for his advice and encouragements, and to Chang-Shou Lin and Alexander Alexandrov for helpful discussions.
+We would like to express our thanks to Paul Norbury for helpful suggestions and to the anonymous referee for many constructive comments.
+D.Y. is grateful to Youjin Zhang for his advice and encouragement and to Chang-Shou Lin and Alexander Alexandrov for their interest.
 Part of the work of D.Y. was done in MPIM, Bonn while he was a postdoc; he acknowledges MPIM for excellent working conditions and financial supports.

-{\it Note added.} After this work has been finished we learned that the identities~\eqref{state2}--\eqref{state1}, \eqref{RTheta}--\eqref{1ptC} were independently proved by M.~Bertola and G.~Ruzza (see the recent arXiv preprint~\cite{BeR}) through a different way, where the matrix-resolvent approach is applied to an isomonodromic system whose isomonodromic tau-function is identified in~\cite{BeR} with the (generalized) BGW tau-function.
+{\it Note added.} After this paper was finished we learned that the identities~\eqref{state2}--\eqref{state1}, \eqref{RTheta}--\eqref{1ptC}, which had been presented together with their proofs by one of the authors~\cite{Y}, had also been found by M.~Bertola and G.~Ruzza (see~\cite{BeR}, whose arXiv version appeared slightly before the arXiv version of this paper), but with a quite different method using matrix models together with the construction of appropriate Riemann--Hilbert problems.